Validark/validark.github.io/src/content/posts/interleaved-vectors-on-arm/index.md

 With only 3 vector shifts, and a total of 7 vectors in play, we can operate on all the shifted vectors we need for a 64-byte chunk.
 Compare this to needing to produce a separate `prev1`, `prev2`, and `prev3` for each 16-byte vector, which takes a total of 12 vector shifts for 64 bytes.

 Using this intuition, we can write a function which emulates the semantics of a vector shift by any compile-time known amount on normally-ordered vectors, but for interleaved vectors!
-This removes the restriction of only using this vector interleaving trick in circumstances where order didn't change.
+This removes the restriction of only using this vector interleaving trick in circumstances where order didn't change<span id="shiftInterleavedElementsRight">.</span>

 ```zig
 fn shiftInterleavedElementsRight(